YMCA OF GREATER TORONTO | DAY CAMP

 Summer Day Camp Guide

 Let’s get ready for day camp!
-This guide will help you prepare ahead of time, so your camper can focus on the most important thing — having fun!
+This guide will help you prepare, so your camper can focus on the most important thing — having fun!

 Welcome to Y Day Camp